eth-brownie/brownie/docs/api-network.rst

     The given ``args`` must match the required inputs for the method.
 The expected inputs are shown in the method's ``__repr__`` value.

-    Inputs are formatted via methods in the :ref:`convert<api-brownie-convert>` module.
+    Inputs are formatted via methods in the :ref:`convert<api-convert>` module.

     You can optionally include a dictionary of `transaction parameters <https://web3py.readthedocs.io/en/stable/web3.eth.html#web3.eth.Eth.sendTransaction>`__ as the final argument.
 If you omit this or do not specify a ``'from'`` value, the transaction will be sent from the same address that deployed the contract.